Vladarmaster/ethereum-web-store/README.md

 Visit :  https://vladarmaster.github.io/ethereum-web-store/

-Activate Metamask on Rinkeby test network
+Activate Metamask on Rinkeby test network and try it.